 Atlanta began as a railroad junction (its original name was simply “Terminus”).
 That early streetscape has been preserved and restored in Underground Atlanta (404/523-2311), a warren of shop fronts underneath the center of the modern city.
 Abandoned in the 1920s, the buildings were restored in the 1980s as a shopping and entertainment district.
-On the northwest edge of downtown, building on the efforts of the 1996 Olympics, Atlanta has developed Centennial Park as its new center, with the Georgia Aquarium (404/581-4000, daily, around $40), the western hemisphere’s largest aquarium, alongside a showcase for the city’s most successful product, World of Coca Cola (800/676-COKE—800/676-2653 or 404/676-5151, daily, $17), recently joined by the ambitious Center for Civil and Human Rights (678/999-8990, daily, around $19).
+On the northwest edge of downtown, building on the efforts of the 1996 Olympics, Atlanta has developed Centennial Park as its new center, with the Georgia Aquarium (404/581-4000, daily, $27 and up), the western hemisphere’s largest aquarium, alongside a showcase for the city’s most successful product, World of Coca Cola (800/676-COKE—800/676-2653 or 404/676-5151, daily, $17), recently joined by the ambitious Center for Civil and Human Rights (678/999-8990, daily, around $19).
 The surrounding area holds the world headquarters of another Atlanta product, CNN, along with the Georgia World Congress convention center, the Georgia Dome sports arena, and Georgia Tech university.

 On the northwest side of downtown, the powerhouse Atlanta Braves (tickets 800/745-3000) play at the new SunTrust Park.